 Court de Wyck Church School aims to work effectively with every pupil; we support them where necessary to overcome academic or emotional barriers that could prevent optimum progress.
 We want to enable all pupils to participate in the full range of activities offered within and beyond the school to ensure they have the very best learning experience and make outstanding progress.
 Our aim is that pupils who are eligible for Free School Meals (Pupil Premium funding) in Key Stage 2 and pupils who are eligible for Pupil Premium funding in EYFS and Key Stage 2, and those who have additional educational needs make excellent progress.
 Court de Wyck provides effective interventions by teachers and teaching assistants.

 All members of staff, governors and teaching assistants accept responsibility for all pupils and are committed to meeting their pastoral, social and academic needs within the school environment.

-It is anticipated that the school will receive approximately £42,000 funding for Pupil Premium plus £2500 from the National Tutoring Programme.
+It is anticipated that the school will receive approximately £39,000 funding for Pupil Premium plus £2500 from the National Tutoring Programme.
 The school will track the impact of support on pupil progress throughout the year.
 It will examine the impact of any interventions and funding decisions to evaluate how effectively leadership at all levels promotes improved teaching, as judged within the context of the school to enable all pupils to overcome specific barriers to learning.

 This year the grant is being used to support our Pupil Premium children in various ways as a proportion of our spending.